Today’s Reading – Job 15 – 18 (Click on the references to listen to the audio – Click here to view the passage from Blue Letter Bible)

 As Christians we need to see that everything that happens to us, good or bad, comes from the Lord.
 He loves us more than we can ever know.
 He has a plan for our lives, and we need to trust Him and Him alone.
 When the chips are down, our friends won’t always be there.
 Sometimes even our family won’t be there.
 But God is always there.
 He never turns His back on us…who are we to turn our backs on Him?

-Posted in Guest Posts, Thoughts from Job by Phil Erickson with 4 comments.
+Posted in Guest Posts, Thoughts from Job by Phil Erickson Jr. with 3 comments.